What are Your Rights as a (Residential) Landlord?

 A: If the lease has a specified termination date, the lease cannot be ended prematurely unless the tenant fails to pay rent or defaults in an obligation under the lease which is not cured after receiving notice from the landlord, as explained above.
 If the rent is not paid when due, you may give written demand for payment in five days.
 If the amount is not paid, you may immediately sue for eviction.
 You may not change the locks to keep your tenant out of the dwelling.

 If the lease is month-to-month or a tenancy-at-will basis, it may be ended by you or the tenant at any time by giving 30-days notice prior to the effective date of the termination.

 If the lease is on a week-to-week basis, only a week’s notice is necessary.

 Q: What if a tenant moves out before the end of the term?

 A: Under the law, you have an obligation to mitigate damages.
 This means that you must use reasonable means to find a new tenant for the balance of the term.
 If you do not, the lease is considered ended as of the date you have notice of abandonment, and you cannot collect anything from your tenant.
 If you try to re-rent and cannot find a tenant, or find one who pays a lesser amount of rent, your original tenant will be liable to you for the amount of your loss.

 Q: What if a tenant fails to move out when the term is up?

 A: If the tenant remains in possession without your consent, you may immediately sue for eviction and damages.
-You may also collect twice the amount of the rent, pro-rated on a daily basis, if the tenant's holdover is not in good faith.
+You may also collect twice the amount of the rent as specified in the rental agreement, pro-rated on a daily basis, if the tenant’s holdover is willful and not in good faith.

 Q: What if provisions of the lease agreement differ from the law?